GeodynamicWorldBuilder/WorldBuilder/doc/world_builder_declarations_open.md

 :name: open_features_items_oneOf_1_grains-models_items_oneOf_1

 - **type**:object
-- **description**:Random uniform distribution grains model.
-The size of the grains can be independently set to a single value or to a random distribution.
+- **description**:Ascii file grains model.
+The Euler angles and volume fractions of each grain are read in from an ascii file.
 - **additionalProperties**:false
 - **required**:[model, compositions]